LintaoAmons/bookmarks.nvim/README.md

 ## TODO

 - [ ] BookmarksMark's input box as a command line.
 Text start with `!` considered as command.
-  - [ ] `!newlist [listname]` bookmark current line into a newly created bookmark list and set the list as current active lsit.
+  - [ ] `!newlist [listname]` bookmark current line into a newly created bookmark list and set the list as current active list.
 - [ ] Enhance gotoBookmarks: if the prompt didn't match any bookmarks in current active bookmarklist, it will try to search among all bookmarks
 - [ ] more useful information when deal with corrupted json db
 - [ ] delete bookmark when browsing in telescope